What is asbestos?

 Sprayed coatings, pipe insulation and Asbestos Insulating Board (AIB) are thought to be the most dangerous due to their friable nature and high asbestos content.

 Many buildings constructed before the late 1990s contain asbestos.
-The renovation and demolition of asbestos-contaminated buildings is subject to the Control of Asbestos Regulations 2012.
+The renovation and demolition of asbestos-contaminated buildings are subject to the Control of Asbestos Regulations as well as the Construction (Design and Management) Regulations.

 In older buildings, for example those that were constructed or refurbished prior to 1999 when white asbestos was banned, may still have asbestos present in old bath panels, water tanks and many other places.
 Being aware of asbestos locations reduces the risk of disturbing asbestos.